Deep learning-based person re-identification methods: A survey and outlook of recent works: Datasets and Evaluation metrics

 \textbf{Market-1501} \citep{Zheng2015Scalable} dataset is a large-scale person Re-ID dataset published in 2015, which was acquired using five high-resolution cameras and one low-resolution camera in front of a supermarket at Tsinghua University.
 The Market-1501 uses a pedestrian detector DPM to automatically detect pedestrian bounding boxes.
 It contains 1,501 different pedestrians with a total of 32,668 images, each with a size of 128x64.
 Compared with CUHK03, Market-1501 has more annotated images and contains 2793+500k interfering factors, and it is closer to the real world.

 \textbf{DukeMTMC-reID} \citep{Zheng2017Unlabeled} dataset belongs to a subset of the MTMCT dataset DukeMTMC \citep{Ristani2016Performance}.
 The DukeMTMC-reID dataset is collected at Duke University using eight static HD cameras.
 It contains 16,522 training images (from 702 persons), 2,228 query images (from other 702 persons), and a search gallery (Gallery) of 17,661 images.
-The DukeMTMC-reID dataset is not publicly available since 2020 due to the ethics problem.

 \textbf{MSMT17} \citep{Wei2018PersonTransfer} dataset is a large-scale person Re-ID dataset published in 2018 and is captured at the campus by fifteen cameras.
 The MSMT17 uses the pedestrian detector Faster R-CNN \citep{Ren2015FasterTowards} to automatically detect pedestrian-labeled frames.
 It contains 4,101 different pedestrian information with a total of 126,441 images, which is one of the large datasets of pedestrian and annotated images in the current person Re-ID task.
 The MSMT17 dataset can cover more scenes than earlier datasets where a single scene and no significant light changes existed.